100 Notable alumni of

 -

 David William Kilgour PC was a Canadian human rights activist, author, lawyer, and politician.
-He was also a Senior Fellow to the Raoul Wallenberg Centre for Human Rights.
+He also served as a senior fellow to the Raoul Wallenberg Centre for Human Rights.

 -